AnastasiaKarpenko/Android_SmellsLikeBakin/README.md

 # Android_SmellsLikeBakin
 A recipe app for phones and tablets

-In this project I learned how to can reuse parts of an Activity called Fragments to cut down on repetitive code and better support our tablet users.
+In this project I learned how to reuse parts of an Activity called Fragments to cut down on repetitive code and better support our tablet users.